-Many schools of architecture were experimenting with joint studios with other architecture schools to expose students to the challenges of global practice.
+Many schools of architecture were experimenting with joint studios with other architecture schools to expose students to the global nature of architectural practice.
 Collaborative media technologies such as virtual meetings and video conferencing allowed seamless connections with students and critics across thousands of miles.
 When the pandemic hit us suddenly, these schools were able to transition quickly to the fully remote learning environment, while other schools had to scramble to find workable solutions.

 Traditional studio experience 2

 The decentralization of architectural education has disrupted the old models by democratizing the learning environment.
 Some of the differences between private colleges and public universities have eroded.
 Anyone with a decent laptop and an Internet connection can participate in an online class whether it is hosted by a renowned university or a local community college.
 At the same time, a professor can teach at various universities remotely without ever leaving his or her practice, making the expertise more accessible to all.

 As a laboratory for new ideas, a design studio thrives on intellectual curiosity, multiple points of view, mutual respect, and informality.
 However, one of the criticisms of traditional studio based architectural education is that it has very little relevance to the real world.
 In addition, despite the creative energy and intensity of the studio culture, architectural schools have very little impact on their immediate community.
 The Association of Collegiate Schools of Architecture (ACSA) took up this challenge and devoted their 107th annual meeting to focus on one question: How can schools help students engage with local communities?
 3